MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/bitsadmin/Bitsadmin-getproxyusage.md

 |-------------|---------------|
 |Job|The job's display name or GUID|

-## Remarks
+## remarks
 The possible values are:

 -   PRECONFIG—use the owner's Internet Explorer defaults.

 -   NO\_PROXY—do not use a proxy server.

--   OVERRIDE—Use an explicit proxy list.
+-   OverRIDE—Use an explicit proxy list.

 -   AUTODETECT—Automatically detect the proxy settings.